In 2016 I received covers from 6 countries that I was missing! A big THANK YOU to everybody, who helps getting my collection more complete!

+Nevertheless I am missing covers from a lot of countries.
 If your country/territory is on the list below, please send me a cover!
-I will reply with a nice one from Austria.
+I am replying with a nice one from Austria.

 Please send all covers to the following address:

 This very nice cover from Namibia was sent by Kyle, thank you very much!
 It was posted in Windhoek on February 7 and arrived on February 15, 2017.

 The left stamp is part of the “Antelopes” set, which was issued on September 30, 2013.
 It commemorates the common eland (Taurotragus oryx).
 The right stamp is part of the mini-sheet, which commemorate the 100th anniversary of the Allgemeine Zeitung.
 The sheet was issued on March 4, 2016.

 Hocine has sent this nice cover from Algeria, thank you!
 It was posted in Bir-Mourad-Raïs on November 17 and arrived on December 14, 2016.

 The stamps are part of the set “Folklore Dancing”, which was issued on July 20, 2016.

 This amazing cover from Ethiopia was sent by Patrik, thank you very much!
 It was posted in Addis Ababa on January 29 and arrived on February 7, 2017.

 The left stamp commemorates the athlete Haile Gebrselassie (*1973).
 It is part of a set, which was issued on November 9, 2000.
 The second stamp is part of the set “Golden Jubilee of the African Union“, which was issued on March 19, 2013.

 The next stamp is part of the “Churches” set, which was issued on June 9, 2011.
 It depicts the Zoz Amba St. George’s Monastery in Gondar.
 The next stamp depicts the plant Thymus achimperi.
 The stamp is part of the set “Medicinal Plants”, which was issued on April 10, 2012.